 If your brickwork isn’t causing the problem, mortar on a wall tie in the cavity could be bridging the gap and allowing water to cross to the inner wall.

 If you notice damp patches around your windows, mortar might have fallen out of the gap between the wall and window frame.
 To fix this, seal gaps with a flexible frame sealant.

-Your exterior window sill should have a drip groove on the underside to stop rainwater running under it and into the wall.
-If there's a damp patch along the underside of your window frame, this groove may need to be cleared.
-If there isn't a groove, glue and nail a hardwood strip (about 6mm square) to the underside of your wooden sill about 35mm from the front edge.
+Your exterior window sill should have a drip groove on the underside to stop rainwater from running under it and into the wall.
+If there’s a damp patch along the underside of your window frame, this groove may need to be cleared.
+If there isn’t a groove, glue and nail a hardwood strip (about 6mm square) to the underside of your wooden sill about 35mm from the front edge.
 This will stop water from reaching your wall.